xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/create_img.rst

 Before creating image by xCAT, distro media should be prepared ahead.
 That can be ISOs or DVDs.

-XCAT use 'copycds' command to create image which will be available to install nodes. 'copycds' command copies the contents of distro from media to /install/<os>/<arch> on management node.
+XCAT use 'copycds' command to create image which will be available to install nodes. "copycds" will copy all contents of Distribution DVDs/ISOs or Service Pack DVDs/ISOs to a destination directory, and create several relevant osimage definitions by default.

 If using an ISO, copy it to (or NFS mount it on) the management node, and then run:
 ::